 Inspired and based on actual events and historical records

-Community of Eastville, Virginia has oldest surviving court records in the United States
+The community of Eastville, Virginia has the oldest surviving court records in the United States

 The Eastville community is rich in historical information and the early court records kept by the clerks in their homes miraculously have survived to the present day and are the oldest continuous county court records in the United States, dating from 1632.
 Some of President Washington’s ancestors came from this area.
 The Tapestry of Love series is based on these court records.
 Many Alabama ancestors also migrated from the Eastern Shore of Virginia, Maryland, and Delaware.